c88032111/solc/docs/frequently-asked-questions.rst

 A quite simple contract is the `greeter <https://github.com/fivedogit/solidity-baby-steps/blob/master/contracts/05_greeter.sol>`_

-Is it possible to do somehting on a specific block number? (e.g. publish a contract or execute a transaction)
+Is it possible to do something on a specific block number? (e.g. publish a contract or execute a transaction)
 =============================================================================================================

 Transactions are not guaranteed to happen on the next block or any future